 The catacombs of the Beaterio or also called as the low pantheon, was the place were the burials of an ancient order of beatified Franciscan tertiaries of the 17th century were made.

-The Beaterio of Cadiz was founded in the XVII century, its founder, María José Isabel, founded it under the 3rd order of San Francisco.
+The Beaterio of Cádiz was founded in the 17th century, specifically in the year 1633, its foundation was made by María José Isabel under the 3rd order of San Francisco.

-All of the rubble was thrown inside these catacombs.
-During the Civil War, a group of neighbours of the building hid in the small hole located at the lowest level of the place.
+In the Civil War, a group of neighbors of the building hid in the small hole located in the lowest level of the place